What to Do After You’ve Taken Antibiotics

 Digestive enzymes should be your second line of defense for a gut that needs attention and healing, since they break down nutrients so your body can better absorb the food you eat.

 Enzymes help your immune system function.
-White blood cells, which help fight off those viruses and bacterias, are full of enzymes.
+White blood cells, which help fight off those viruses and bacteria, are full of enzymes.

 In fact, if your body lacks digestive enzymes, undigested food can build up in your digestive system, which will activate your immune system unnecessarily.
 By taking enzymes, you’re ensuring your body can focus on rebuilding and restoring, rather than digesting.